QR code: iQR code

-Secure QR code

-Secure Quick Response Code (SQRC) is a QR code that contains a "private data" segment after the terminator instead of the specified filler bytes "ec 11".
-This private data segment must be deciphered with an encryption key.
-This can be used to store private information and to manage a company's internal information.

 Frame QR

 Frame QR is a variant of the QR code standard which arranges the code in a frame around a central empty area.
 It is intended to be used in applications where an image, artwork, or branding is desired to be part of the code.
-It is a completely separate variant and is unrelated to the use of the standard QR code's error correction to insert artwork.
-As a variant, some QR code readers are unable to read Frame QR.
+It is a distinct code variant and is unrelated to the use of the standard QR code's error correction to insert artwork.